-In our contract logistics segment, we customize our proprietary Warehouse Management System (WMS) to meet the needs of individual customers.
-Our WMS allows us to send our customers an advance shipping notice through a simple, web-based interface that can be used by a variety of vendors.
+In our contract logistics segment, we customize our proprietary warehouse management and sequencing systems to meet the needs of individual customers.
+Our systems allows us to send our customers an advance shipping notice through a simple, web-based interface that can be used by a variety of vendors.
 It also enables us to clearly identify and communicate to the customer any vendor-related problems that may cause delays in production.
 We also use cross-dock and container-return-management applications that automate the cycle of material receipt and empty container return.